Dr Sarah Cullen

 Peter has clients across a wide spectrum of industry, both in Australia and internationally.
 He is currently involved with the Resource Sector, Government agencies, small business, NGOs and multinational corporations including Anglo Gold Ashanti, Banker Trust, Westpac, AAMC, Exxon Mobil, NSW Department of Education and Training, Liverpool Hospital, Pillar Administration, Leo Burnett Australia, St Anthony Family Care, The Holdsworth Community Centre, Northcott Society and L’Oreal Australia.

-In recent years, CoalBed have developed unique skills in the evaluation of fugitive emissions from open cut mining operations and act as estimators for companies reporting to the national greenhouse office for carbon tax compliance.
-The company also manages surface to inseam directional drilling programs for geological exploration and degasification at mine sites, and have developed expertise in the use of directional drilling data for improved geological modelling.
+CoalBed have developed unique skills in the evaluation of fugitive emissions from shallow open cut mining operations and act as Estimators for companies reporting to the National Greenhouse Officer for Carbon Tax compliance.
+The company also manages surface to inseam directional drilling programs for geological exploration and degasification, and have developed expertise in the use of directional drilling data for improved geological modelling.

-Scott has worked in most of the major coal seam gas basins throughout the world, and assisted with technology transfer of advanced directional drilling technology into emerging markets such as China, India, South Africa, and Eastern Europe.
-Recent CSG related experience includes developing fields in Indonesia, Mongolia, South America and Southern Africa.
+Scott has worked in most of the major unconventional gas basins throughout the world, and assisted with technology transfer of advanced directional drilling technology into emerging markets such as China, India, South Africa, Central-Asia and Eastern Europe.
+Recent related experience includes developing projects in Indonesia, Mongolia, Kazakhstan, South America and Southern Africa.

-He holds a BSc in geology from the University of Newcastle, an MSc in geology from the University of New England and an MBA from Deakin University.
+He holds a BSc in Geology from the University of Newcastle, an MSc in Geology from the University of New England and an MBA from Deakin University.
 He is a member of the Geological Society of Australia and the Society of Petroleum Engineers.
-Scott was also awarded the prestigious Stefanko Award for best paper at the 2008 Society of Mining Engineers conference in Salt Lake City, Utah.

 With over 28 years’ experience in research, consulting and training Isabel conducts numerous corporate programs and one‐on‐one coaching in leadership and communication for private and corporate clients.